 Steel shelving is shelving made completely from steel; it looks a little like a steel bookshelf.
 The shelves may be backed or open and can be accessed from all sides.
 Sway braces can assist with keeping the shelves firm.

 The advantages of steel shelves are that they can be altered to fit, with different levels and heights being possible, even a mezzanine floor.
-You can also include dividers, drawers and storage tubs in them, which means they are easily customised.
+You can also include dividers, drawers and storage tubs in them, which means they are easily customized.
 You will often see steel shelving used in offices or hospitals.
 They are, however, trickier to build and costlier.

 For a good range of industrial shelving Ireland has specialists in shelving such as www.rackzone.ie/shelving/industrial-residential-shelving offering shelving that can handle loads from 60kg to 400kg.

 Sharing a similar frame to rivet shelving, wire shelving is lightweight and usually comes with wheels to make it transportable.
 As a result of the lightweight nature of the shelves, they generally are not useful for heavy loads or small items, as the wire grid is not solid and therefore items can fall through.

-Wire shelves are not easily customised, but being able to move the shelves around and their being accessible from all sides can be a benefit.
+Wire shelves are not easily customized, but being able to move the shelves around and their being accessible from all sides can be a benefit.